How to Become a Peer Recovery Specialist

 7. Get a Job as a Trained Peer Support Specialist

-Ultimately, your goal as a peer support coach will be helping other SUD patients recover with the benefits of your own knowledge and experience.
+Your goal as a peer support coach will be to help other SUD patients recover, leveraging your own knowledge and experience.

 But you’ll need to get a job to give you that opportunity.